-As we show at the end of the paper, our matching approach can be generalized to nonparametric estimation of other latent variables models.
-We describe how to extend our approach to estimate linear factor models where blocks of factors are independent of each other, but factors are not independent within blocks.
+As we show in Section 8, our matching approach can be generalized to nonparametric estimate linear factor models where blocks of factors are independent of each other, but factors are not independent within blocks.
 To do so, we exploit the vector quantile representation of Carlier et al. (2016).
-In addition, in the conclusion we outline several generalizations: to random coefficients models with exogenous covariates (Beran and Hall, 1992), nonparametric deconvolution under heteroskedasticity (Delaigle and Meister, 2008), and nonparametric finite mixture models (Hall and Zhou, 2003).
+In addition, in the appendix we outline several possible generalizations: to random coefficients models with exogenous covariates (Beran and Hall, 1992), nonparametric deconvolution under heteroskedasticity (Delaigle and Meister, 2008), and nonparametric finite mixture models (Hall and Zhou, 2003).